-Sending MMS messages in United States and Canada
+Sending MMS messages (United States and Canada)

 Sending MMS messages is as easy as sending regular text messages.
-All you need to do is make an HTTP POST request to the Messages resource URI and specify your image URL in the “MediaUrl” parameter.
+All you need to do is make an HTTP POST request to the Messages resource URI and specify an image URL in the “MediaUrl” parameter.

 You can also specify multiple “MediaUrl” parameters if you wish to include multiple images in one message.
 Check out our API documentation for code examples.

 To reply to incoming messages with an MMS, use the <Message> verb and <Media> noun to send a picture message.
 Here is an example for how to send a message with text and a picture:

-For more information please see our Messaging TwiML documentation.
+For more information, please see our Messaging TwiML documentation.

 MMS capability can also be added Twilio US short codes.
 An additional one-time fee is required if you would like to add MMS capability to your new or existing short code.
-Please see our FAQ on pricing for picture messaging over shortcodes for more information.
+Please see our FAQ on pricing for picture messaging over short codes for more information.

-Receiving MMS messages in United States and Canada
+Receiving MMS messages

-If you own an MMS-enabled phone number, your phone number is already ready to receive MMS messages from other 10-digit long code phone numbers.
-Twilio phone numbers cannot receive messages from shortcodes.
+If you own an MMS-enabled phone number, your phone number is capable of receiving MMS messages from US and Canada long code phone numbers.
+Make sure your number is configured to receive messages.